CloudAstro/MicroHack/01-build-your-modern-web-application/Challenges/02-Create-a-react-web-app.md

 ### Task 3: Delete unneccesary files from solution folder

-Delete the files not necessary to create the React Web App.
+Delete the folders and files not necessary to create the React Web App.

 ## Challenge Completed if